 Kids love to discover new things.
 That’s why we like to give them access to recent scientific research!
 In these four adaptations, we have brought peer-reviewed scientific papers down from the kind of language you find in academic journals to plain English that 5th graders can understand.

 Your pre-teen students will get a taste of what’s new in science and why it matters as they follow the researchers through the steps of the scientific method.
-All of the articles focus on animals, with the first three looking at issues of biodiversity and conservation while the last explores a question for how we conduct experiments in biology.
+Most of the articles focus on animals, including issues such as biodiversity, conservation, and human impacts on the world.

 In this article, students get to take a close look at Kruger National Park in South Africa, where many rhinoceroses live.
 The scientists already knew that poaching is a major threat to rhinos, but they were also interested in the impact of drought on the survival of the two different species in the park: white and black rhino.
 The researchers compared the rates of birth and death (from both natural causes and illegal hunting) for periods before, during, and after the drought.
 The results are presented in two simple line graphs, but students will need to be careful about the differing y-axis scales.
 Like the scientists, students will be pleased to learn that the obvious threat of poaching decreased for both species across the four-year period.
 However, they might be surprised to find out that the two species were affected differently by the drought – which helps illustrate the importance of paying attention to climate factors in preserving endangered species.